-Adviser and Trust management, service providers and counsel, in order to exercise effective business judgment in the performance of their duties; the Board believes that its members satisfy this standard.
+Each Trustee, except for Anita Rosenberg who was appointed as a Trustee in May of 2013, and Thomas J. Folliard who was appointed as Trustee in August of 2017, has been a Board member of the Trust and other Baron mutual funds for at least 12 years.
+In addition, the following are among some of the specific experiences, qualifications, attributes or skills that each Trustee possesses supplementing the information provided in the table above.
+The Board believes that the significance of each Trustee's experience, qualifications, attributes or skills is an individual matter (meaning that experience that is important for one Trustee may not have the same value for another) and that these factors are best evaluated at the Board level, with no single Trustee, or particular factor, being indicative of Board effectiveness.
+However, the Board believes that Trustees need to have the ability to critically review, evaluate, question and discuss information provided to them, and to interact effectively with Adviser and Trust management, service providers and counsel, in order to exercise effective business judgment in the performance of their duties; the Board believes that its members satisfy this standard.
 Experience relevant to having this ability may be achieved through a Trustee's educational background; business, professional practice (e.g., medicine, accounting or law), public service or academic positions; experience from service as a board member (including the Board of the Trust) or executive of investment funds, public companies or significant private or not-for-profit entities or other organizations; and/or other life experiences.
+The charter for the Board's Nominating Committee contains certain other factors considered by the Committee in identifying and evaluating potential Board member nominees.
 To assist them in evaluating matters under federal and state law, the Trustees are counseled by their own independent legal counsel, who participates in Board meetings and interacts with the Adviser, and also may benefit from information provided by the Trust's or the Adviser's counsel; counsel to the Independent Trustees have significant experience advising funds and fund board members.
 The Audit Committee of the Board meets regularly with the Trust's independent registered public accounting firm, and the Board and its committees have the ability to engage other experts as appropriate.
 The Board evaluates its performance on an annual basis.

-Ronald Baron - In addition to his tenure as a Trustee of the Trust, Mr. Baron is the Chief Executive Officer and Chief Investment Officer of the Trust as well as the portfolio manager of Baron Partners Fund, Baron Focused Growth Fund (formerly Baron Retirement Income Fund) and Baron WealthBuilder Fund, each a series of Baron Select Funds, and Baron Growth Fund, a series of Baron Investment Funds Trust.
+Ronald Baron-In addition to his tenure as a Trustee of the Trust, Mr. Baron is the Chief Executive Officer and Chief Investment Officer of the Trust as well as the portfolio manager of Baron Partners Fund, Baron Focused Growth Fund and Baron WealthBuilder Fund, each a series of the Trust, and Baron Growth Fund, a series of Baron Investment Funds Trust.
 Mr. Baron was also the portfolio manager of Baron Asset Fund from its inception until 2003 and then the co-portfolio manager of Baron Asset Fund from 2003 until January of 2008.
-Mr. Baron has over 47 years of experience as a Wall Street analyst and has managed money for others for over 42 years.
+Mr. Baron has over 48 years of experience as a Wall Street analyst and has managed money for others for over 43 years.

-Linda S. Martinson - In addition to serving as Chairman of the Board of Trustees of the Trust, Ms. Martinson is the President and Chief Operating Officer of the Trust.
-She has been with the Adviser for over 31 years, initially serving as the Adviser's General Counsel until 2007 and its Corporate Secretary until 2008.
+Linda S. Martinson-In addition to serving as Chairman of the Board of Trustees of the Trust, Ms. Martinson is the President and Chief Operating Officer of the Trust.
+She has been with the Adviser for over 32 years, initially serving as the Adviser's General Counsel until 2007 and its Corporate Secretary until 2008.